codeforamerica/tofu-modules-aws-ssm-inputs/README.md

 [![Main Checks][badge-checks]][code-checks] [![GitHub Release][badge-release]][latest-release]

 This module provides an interface for retrieving input parameters from AWS Systems Manager (SSM) Parameter Store.
-It allows you to easily manage and access configuration parameters stored in SSM.
+Along with the [aws_ssm_outputs] module, it allows you to easily manage and access configuration parameters stored in SSM.

 ## Usage